-FOOT PEDALS/PAD
+FOOT PEDALS/ PADS

 Place your left foot on the left brake pedal, and your right foot on the sensor pad.
 Turn the key ON and lift your left foot for a moment to cycle the brake.
 Return your foot to the pedal.
 Lift your right foot and return it to the pedal.
+Move the travel control and return it to center.
 The truck is ready for operation.

-ENTRY BAR
+ENTRY BAR® SAFTEY SWITCH